AhmadM19/FedCom/README.md

 ![Design Image](data/repoImages/FedComArch.png)

 ## 🛠️ Running the Project Simulation
-To run the project, you'll need Docker installed and the Docker daemon active on your server.
-If you haven't installed Docker yet, you can find installation instructions for your specific OS on the Docker website.
-The only other requirement is that Python must be installed.
+To run the project, you'll need Python & Docker installed.
 There's no need to set up a new environment for this example, as all dependencies will be handled within the Docker containers automatically.
-You can run the project by thess few steps:
+You can run the project by these few steps:

 ```bash
 # Generate docker compose file